steeeved/fluffy-bassoon/README.md

 Feel free to contribute to this project by creating a pull request.

 ## License
-This project is licensed under the MIT license.
+This project is licensed under the STEVED license.